dippmatt/distinguishing-similar-objects/README.md

 Manual installation
 Install venv or the virtual environment of your choice: `sudo apt-get install -y ` Run `python3 -m venv venv` to create the environment.

+## Notes:
+- ultralytics repository in docker image (`/usr/src/ultralytics`) is replaced with modified files.